shlienlab/raccoon/docs/clustering.rst

 but the search will stop automatically after a few iterations if a plateau is reached.
 Any `search algorithm`_ included in Ray can be provided through :code:`suggest`.
 If none are provided, Tree Parzen Estimators (TPE) with Hyperopt_ will be used.

+A fourth option :code:`auto`, will automatically switch between grid search and differential evolution depending on the size of the dataset at each iteration step and, consequently, the candidates pool.
+The dynamic mesh with :code:`dynmesh` needs to be active when this option is chosen.

 Dynamic Mesh
 ------------